emhart/10-simple-rules-data-storage/manuscript/manuscript.md

   access to information online.

-* **Digital Object Identifier** (DOI) provides unique and persistent identifiers for electronic documents (in particular journal articles and datasets) on the internet.
+* **Digital Object Identifier** (DOI) provides unique and persistent identifiers for electronic documents (in particular, journal articles and datasets) on the internet.
 The uniqueness of the identifiers is guaranteed by a central registry.
 By dissociating the identifier and the location of the document (i.e., the URL), the DOI can remain fixed even if the location of the digital object it is pointing to changes.

-* **Persistent Uniform Resource Locator** (PURL) is an URL used to redirect to the location of an electronic object on the internet.
+* **Persistent Uniform Resource Locator** (PURL) is a URL used to redirect to the location of an electronic object on the internet.
 DOI and ARK are examples of implementations of PURL.